-Hit enter key.
+- Hit the enter key.
 Copy and paste the formula to other cells to get the result.

-We have seen how MROUND excel function works, now we will see how we can apply the same to round up or down the time to the nearest multiple values.
+We have seen how the MROUND function works; now, we will see how we can apply the same to round up or down the time to the nearest multiple values.

-In this example I have supplied the multiple values as “0:45” this will be automatically converted to the nearest number “0.03125”.
-So the number “0.03125” is equal to 45 minutes when we apply time format to this number in excel.
+In this example, I have supplied the multiple values as “0:45”; this will be automatically converted to the nearest number “0.03125”.
+So the number “0.03125” is equal to 45 minutes when we apply the time format to this number in excel.

 Things to Remember